-In the healthcare industry, failure to comply with HIPAA can result in hefty fines, civil and criminal penalties, and a loss of business for your MSP—which is why it’s important to invest in the appropriate software to help you in your compliance journey.
+In the healthcare industry, failure to comply with HIPAA can result in hefty fines, civil and criminal penalties, and a loss of business —which is why it’s important to invest in the appropriate software to help you in your compliance journey.

 This guide will discuss the HIPAA regulatory framework and emphasize the importance of appropriate administrative, technical, and organizational measures that bolster technologies required by HIPAA for MSPs.

 HIPAA stands for the Health Insurance Portability and Accountability Act, which was passed in 1996 in an effort to improve healthcare system interoperability and more secure storage and usage of patient data.
 As healthcare services and health insurance became increasingly advanced, more data was being stored, transferred, and updated digitally.
 While this provided a number of benefits, such as making administrative and care delivery activities more efficient, it also posed a significant threat to patient privacy.
 Digital patient health records and personal information risk being hacked, leaked, or even modified without authorization.

 HIPAA was passed to make healthcare insurance safer for everyone involved, helping to ensure that patients’ personal data is secured and its disclosure regulated.
 HIPAA includes the Privacy Rule and Security Rule, which applies to all protected health information (PHI) and determines how the privacy and integrity of health data should be preserved.